charleskoffler/clprolf/README.md

 * Simol is natively well adapted with the MVC pattern, with his simulation focus, well made for the controller(simu_rewo), the model(simu_alfoc), and the view(simu_alfoc).
 But simol let programmers free to the point of views choosing the kind of class he prefers.

 * Adheres closely to the DAO Design Pattern. simu_alfoc, and compat_interf_version suits closely for implementing the DAO pattern in simol.

+* Compatible with loose coupling principle, bridge pattern, "program to an interface not an implementation" principle, with the compat_interf_version interfaces.

 * About interface inheritance:
 For the interfaces, simol not directly talks about interface inheritance(nor java, anyway).
 But if we want we can use it as a capacity, it would show that this inheritance is not of the same nature.